joverandout/Web-Based-Hale-Interpreter/README.md

 If there are any packet issues, all the packages can be installed using `yarn install` which installs all the dependencies in `package.json`.
 To manually install packages, enable the virtual environment by navigating into the `\api` folder and running `. venv/bin/activate`.
 Then use `pip` or `pip3` to install all the packets.

-If you have any issues running it on your own machine, Hale is running live at: http://178.79.146.181:3000/